min2ha/ukwa-site/content/target/72018/index.en.md

   "subject": "Sports Collection"
 }

-# Play Your Part - Community sports and activity project by Sport Wales

 Play Your Part is a Sport Wales Community sports and activity project.
 The aim is to work to get every child in Wales hooked on sport for life and to create a nation of Welsh sporting champions.